 Children are introduced at younger and younger ages to the world of sports and fitness.
-As early as four or five years old, with no physical preparation, kids are thrown onto the field to participate in team sports.
-Gymnasts are trained competitively at six years old, tennis players reach their peak by 21, and dancers are obsolete by the time they reach their mid-twenties.
+As early as 4 or 5 years old, kids are thrown onto the field to participate in team sports.
+Gymnasts are trained competitively at 6 years old, tennis players reach their peak by 21, and dancers are obsolete by the time they reach their mid-20s.
 Children are encouraged to specialize in sports at surprisingly young ages.
 But is it really safe for small children to be operating these machines?
 Should bodies that have not yet fully developed and whose bones are small and fragile really be pushing themselves with the same intensity as a fully grown adult?

-Sure, children should be able to enjoy sports— run around a soccer field, hit a baseball, and do a cartwheel.
+Sure, children should be able to enjoy sports.
+They should run around a soccer field, hit a baseball, and do a cartwheel.
 Not only do sports help develop a child’s body, but they provide tools for learning discipline, partnership, and communication.
-But, because children are less coordinated and have slower reaction times than adults, most sports are high risk for kids who are not prepared.
-Injuries happen so it is important that children learn proper sport techniques to avoid injury.
-Aside from the obvious fact that sports should be fun for children—not high intensity, professional-level, expert-driven training regimens—here are a few key safety tips to heed in popular children’s sports.
+However, since children are less coordinated and have slower reaction times than adults, most sports are high-risk for kids who are not prepared.
+Injuries happen, so it’s important that children learn proper sport techniques to avoid injury.
+Aside from the obvious fact that sports should be fun for children, here are a few key safety tips to heed in popular children’s sports.

 Beyond the generic cuts and bruises, the most common sports-related injuries in children fall into four major categories.

 Sprains & Strains

-Minor trauma to the soft tissue, such as sprains or strains to a muscle or ligament, are usually mild and respond well to RICE- rest, ice, compression, and elevation.
-Do not give aspirin to children for pain; it is associated with rare syndromes that are dangerous.
-If you would like to give a child something for pain, consider Tylenol, but consult a pediatrician for direction on this.
+Minor trauma to the soft tissue such as sprains or strains to a muscle or ligament, are usually mild and respond well to rest, ice, compression, and elevation.
+Don’t give aspirin to children for pain.
+It’s associated with rare syndromes that are dangerous.
+If you would like to give a child something for pain, consider Tylenol.
+Always consult a pediatrician for direction on this.

 Growth Plate & Bone Injuries